 Approval permission can also be granted to users with other roles (e.g. “Annotators” or “Managers”) by selecting the “Can approve” option in their profile.

-“Admins” can access, approve and reject all the requests on behalf of other users.
+“Admins” can access, approve, reject and reassign all the requests on behalf of other users.

 How does the approval process work from the perspective of the annotator